Byte-Busters-813/busters/README.md

 # busters
-we are a team of students making a software for smart india hakathon 2024
+we are a team of students making a software for smart india hackathon 2024